21 Aug 2024

 Learn with your group/ family/ community: Listen, learn and discuss with your community, whoever that may be.
 Becoming truly anti-racist means taking action that challenges racism, however this shows up.
 Start conversations, challenge oppressive behaviour, host reading groups, add anti-racism work as an agenda point in your next group meeting, share resources… the list goes on.

-Don’t be afraid to start exploring what this could look like for you and for your community.
+Be a good ally: Don’t be afraid to start exploring what being a good ally could look like for you and for your community.
 We’re all learning and on a journey.
 We all have different experiences and will be coming to this work from different places.
 Enter with an inquisitive and open mind and work towards making it central to your campaigning on climate and the environment.
 Because if we’re going to save the planet, we’ll only do so through the liberation and emancipation of everyone who lives on it.

 How to be a good ally